 What is D/P?

 Under D/P or Documents Against Payment, sellers instruct the bank to release documents only after buyers fully pay for the shipments.

 Compared with D/A,

 - The difference is that D/P terms require buyers to pay first and then get B/L to take over goods.
 From the seller’s standpoint, D/P is safer than D/A.

-- The common point is that buyers surrender documents including the B/E and B/L and sellers make their payments through banks, instead of direct connections.
+- The common point is that sellers surrender documents including the B/E and B/L and buyers make their payments through banks, instead of direct connections.

 Typically, there are 2 common types:

 - D/P at Sight, Documents Against Payment at Sight.

 - D/P after Sight, Documents Against Payment After Sight.

 Simply put, D/P at sight means that buyers pay for their order once they confirm there is no problem with documents like B/L.